-Stewart Guss and his team of personal injury attorneys know Aldine, Texas.
+Stewart Guss and his team of car accident lawyers know Aldine, Texas.
 We’ve been working in the community for decades and don’t need to use GPS to get to the courthouse—or any other important landmark in the town.

 Located between Interstates 45 and 69, Aldine is a vital transportation crossroads for the Houston area.
 Other major transit corridors that pass through the community include the Sam Houston Tollway, the Hardy Toll Road, Farm to Market Road 525, and the Union Pacific Railroad.
 Aldine is also near George Bush Intercontinental Airport, the second-largest aviation facility in Texas.
 With so much traffic, we’re never surprised to learn about injury-causing accidents that occur in the area.